ClimateCompatibleGrowth/GeoH2/README.md

 ```

 ### `calculate_water_costs` rule
-This will alculate water costs from the ocean and freshwater bodies for commodity production in each hexagon using `parameters/technology_parameters.xlsx` and `parameters/country_parameters.xlsx`.
+This will calculate water costs from the ocean and freshwater bodies for commodity production in each hexagon using `parameters/technology_parameters.xlsx` and `parameters/country_parameters.xlsx`.
 ```
 snakemake -j [NUMBER OF CORES TO BE USED] resources/hex_water_[COUNTRY ISO CODE].geojson
 ```

 ### `optimize_plant` rule
 This will design a plant to meet the commodity demand profile for each demand center for each transportation method to each demand center.
-Ensure that you have specified your plant parameters in the `parameters/basic_[commodity]_plant` folder, your investment parameters in `parameters/investment_parameters.xlsx`, and your demand centers in `parameters/demand_parameters.xlsx`.
+Ensure that you have specified your plant parameters in the `parameters/basic_[COMMODITY ABBREVIATION]_plant` folder, your investment parameters in `parameters/investment_parameters.xlsx`, and your demand centers in `parameters/demand_parameters.xlsx`.
 ```
 snakemake -j [NUMBER OF CORES TO BE USED] resources/hex_lcoh_[COUNTRY ISO CODE]_[WEATHER YEAR].geojson
 ```